 Rigorous screens.
 An experienced portfolio manager.
 A disciplined approach.

-The Amana Funds favor companies with low price-to-earnings multiples, strong balance sheets and proven businesses.
-They follow a value-oriented approach consistent with Islamic principles.
+The Amana Funds favor companies with low price-to-earnings multiples, strong balance sheets, and proven businesses.
+They follow a value-oriented approach consistent with Islamic finance principles.
 Generally, these principles require that investors avoid interest and investments in businesses such as liquor, pornography, gambling, and banks.
 The Funds avoid bonds and other conventional fixed-income securities while seeking protection against inflation by making long-term equity investments.

 Here are some results of these strategies: